-Despite neighboring properties consisting of a commuter railroad, townhouses, and an electrical substation, we installed an earth retention system to support a 32-story residential high-rise.
+Despite neighboring properties consisting of a commuter railroad, townhouses, and an electrical substation, Keller installed an earth retention system to support a 32-story residential high-rise.

 The excavation depth for the basement of a 32-story residential tower varied from 18 feet to 38 feet below grade.
 The foundations consisted of both rock socketed and belled drilled shafts.
 Soil conditions consist of 8 feet of urban fill overlaying 10 feet of loose to medium dense sand over a 6-foot layer of stiff silty clay with very soft silty clay below.
 Groundwater was encountered at 10 feet below grade.

 The site was surrounded by an electric power substation to the north, an active passenger and freight railroad situated on a berm 9 feet above site grade to the east, townhomes along the south property line, and an active street on the west side.
 An earth retention system was necessary to protect the surrounding properties from the deep excavation and to prevent movement of the railroad adjacent to the excavation at the northeast corner of the site.